Does the term “call centre” have a negative connotation?

 - At scale and adding new facilities

-The last bullet has been a common requirement for contact center partnership for years now, but the other ones are newer.
-On this deal, for example, the government body was concerned that we could help answer citizen questions across a variety of mobile tools, notably WhatsApp because they increasingly saw a youthful audience head in that direction.
+The last bullet has been a common requirement for contact centre partnerships for years now, but the other ones are newer.
+On this deal, for example, the government body was concerned that we could help answer citizen questions across a variety of mobile tools, notably WhatsApp because they increasingly saw a youthful audience heading in that direction.

-We’ve thought of contact centers as stodgy rows of desks and people on headsets for a generation or more now.
+We’ve thought of contact centres as stodgy rows of desks and people on headsets for a generation or more now.
 Are they becoming young, hip, strategic places all of a sudden?
 Perhaps.
-And this is a guide to what partners want out of contact centers now, and where the BPO model is heading as a result.
+And this is a guide to what partners want out of contact centres now, and where the BPO model is heading as a result.